tgfrerer/island/plan.md

 - project generator for apps

 # Todo
-- use opaque handle to reference pso instead of bare `uint64_t`
-- remove requirement for resources to specify usage - we should be able to infer this from how we actually use the resources in our renderpasses.

-## Todo: Extents
-- add default scissors, viewports to encoder matching current renderpass extents
-- provide current pass extents in encoders
-- clean up swapchain extents gathering (we currently record before we have an image acquied, right?)

 # What I'm unhappy with
 - the way a lower sytem calls into a higher level system when executing